xavierdms/Instagramme/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

-## Notes

-Describe any challenges encountered while building the app.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android

 ## License

-    Copyright [yyyy] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.